jwweber/JaviBeans_Intelligent_Tutoring_System/README.md

 and click submit or run.
 -The system will write it to a class file, compile it, run it, and read the outputstream and match it to a key.

-Additional Features for Project 4:
+Additional Features for final build:
 -The main user interface has had a massive overhaul -The companion now speaks to the user via the text field on the left -Companion speech is triggered by time.
 It follows the decorator pattern